nuthanc/microservice/ticketing/README.md

 * D 10-queue:
   * Job equivalent to Event
 * For typescript to give out the properties, we define Payload interface

+### Queueing a Job On Event Arrival
+* Add orderId to expirationQueue